pierrediedhiou/cybersecurity-journey/glossary.md

 - **Directory** — A container (folder) that organizes and stores files
   - Examples: /home/tryhackme/ | /var/log/
 - **Domain Controller** — Server in charge of running Active Directory services
+- **Decryption** — The reverse process of encryption, converting ciphertext back into plaintext using a cipher and a key
+- **DES** — Data Encryption Standard, adopted in 1977, uses a 56-bit
+key.
+Broken in under 24 hours in 1999, now deprecated
+- **Diffie-Hellman** — Asymmetric key exchange protocol that allows two parties to establish a shared secret over an insecure channel
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system
 - **Exploit** — Code or technique that takes advantage of a vulnerability
+- **ECC** — Elliptic Curve Cryptography, a form of asymmetric encryption that provides strong security with smaller key sizes
+- **Encryption** — The process of converting plaintext into ciphertext using a cipher and a key.
+The cipher is public but the key is secret
 ## F
 - **File** — A unit of stored data (text, code, image, config, etc).
 Everything in Linux is technically a file